With Recurring Orders, you can offer prepaid and gift subscriptions.

 You can tell who is a prepaid subscriber in Recurring Orders when viewing or editing a customer's subscription.
 It is indicated in the "Prepaid" column.

-You can select the tooltip and it will tell you how many orders they've had so far, and how many orders they have prepaid for in total.
+You can select the tooltip, and it will tell you how many orders they've had so far, and how many orders they have prepaid for in total.
 It will also indicate whether the subscription will renew or expire at the end, which is controlled by your subscription group settings.

 All of these options can be adjusted with caution.
 If you add additional orders to a prepaid subscription and it is auto-renewing, this may increase the cost and length of their next prepaid renewal.

 If you enable the prepaid gift subscription option, it will be a small checkbox the subscriber can select when on the product page.
-A gift subscription will expire at the end of the prepaid period even if you have prepaid set to continue charging after the set number of orders have processed.
+A gift subscription will expire at the end of the prepaid period even if you have prepaid set to continue charging after the specified number of orders have processed.

-This is how it may look on the product page as an option (depending on your theme):
+This image is how it may look on the product page as an option (depending on your theme):

-Once the options have been selected, they will be prompted for the giftee shipping address and once this is completed, the order will be processed.
+Once the options have been selected, they will be prompted for the giftee shipping address, and once this is completed, the order will be processed.

-Visit: Prepaid and Gift Subscriptions Setup for detailed setup instructions.
+Visit Prepaid and Gift Subscriptions Setup for detailed setup instructions.